SoftwareAG/hello-dbp/README.md

 [Sprint 1 - ](http://www.youtube.com)

 # Presentation
-The [HelloDBP Presentation](/raw/master/presentation/hello-dbp-presentation.pptx) is used across the video series.
+The <a href="presentation/hello-dbp-presentation.pptx" download>Hello DBP Presentation</a> is used across the video series.

 # Assets
 Coming soon.
 Target is June 1.